Yield Gap Sweden: Strong Alpha with a 76% Win Rate vs Local Index (2000-2025)

 6. Limitations

 Sweden doesn't come to mind first when thinking about value investing.
-But among the markets we tested, Stockholm delivered the third-highest excess return in our 20-exchange study, with a 64% annual win rate against SPY and a return profile that compounded well across multiple market cycles.
+But among the markets we tested, Stockholm delivered strong excess returns over the local index, with a 76% annual win rate against the OMX Stockholm 30 and a return profile that compounded well across multiple market cycles.

 The Strategy